bitcoineler/D/README.md

 *  `sequence`: Integer larger than 0 and smaller than 2^53-1.
 Everything that is not a number or a negative number is considered to be `1`.
 Used to indicate the order of events if multiple updates are provided in the same block to the same key from the same owner.

 ### Internal reference
-A D:// transaction with internal reference is piped directly on to a B:// formatted structure (with mandatory fields for encoding and filename). `type` must always be `tx` and `value` field will always be ignored.
+A D:// transaction with internal reference is piped directly on to a B:// formatted structure (with mandatory fields for encoding and filename). `type` must always be `c` or `b` and `value` field will always be ignored.

 ```
 OP_RETURN